Mbrace1/Mbrace1/README.md

 # About-Me
-I am currently working as a Junior Digital Developer with the marketing team at Hays Recruitment.
-My role involves building custom sites for clients using Html, CSS (SASS framework) and JS (Jquery).
+I am a front-end game developer apprentice at [Playtech](https://www.playtech.com/).
+In the past I have built microsites using HTML5, CSS/SCSS and JavaScript/Jquery at [Hays](https://www.hays.co.uk/).

 ## Programming Experience
 I have built projects with: